the-foreign-architect/frontend-gridsome/content/guides/singapore/index.md

 ### Visit

 It is a shopping mall, but food-focused.
 You can come anytime and explore and eat.
-If you are into church, I believe you are more than welcome to come in on Sundays for the mass.
+If you are into the church, I believe you are more than welcome to come in on Sundays for the mass.
 Otherwise, check their event schedule, and maybe you'll catch something other than God at the theater.

 <building-info-container id="125" />